tad1/Learning-Rust/README.md

 # Some work in progress is going now.
 No, it's not ready yet.

+## Things to add
+that it's learn yourself approach, which requires you to be curious about the mechanics in rust.

 # Learning-Rust
-roadmap for learning rust, created by [tad1](https://github.com/tad1)
+roadmap for learning rust (for people who already program), created by [tad1](https://github.com/tad1)
 see an [example](https://github.com/tad1/Personal-Learning-Rust)

 ## Stage 0: Fork